sevendeadly/summer_Dream/PROJECT_SUMMARY.md

 ## ✅ Restructuring Complete!

-The Summer & Dream wedding website has been successfully reorganized from a flat structure to a clean **Model-View-Controller (MVC)** architecture.
+The Audrey & Josue-Daniel 2026 wedding website has been successfully reorganized from a flat structure to a clean **Model-View-Controller (MVC)** architecture.

 ## 📊 Before vs After